 - Submitted work: Yes, required at Queens'

-Information about the course structure, departmental teaching arrangements, offered topics and options can be found on the University of Cambridge website: Architecture Course Outline
+Information about the course structure, departmental teaching arrangements, offered topics and options can be found on the University of Cambridge website: Classics Course Outline

-Architecture at Queens' is supported by the Seear Fund.
+Classics at Queens' is supported by the James Diggle Fund.

 Find out more